 The Williston dress code is based on common sense, moderation, and respect for self and others.
 The expectation is that all clothing be modest, neat, clean, in good repair, and fit properly.
 When a student is in doubt about whether a particular outfit or piece of clothing conforms with dress code, it is the student’s responsibility to obtain an opinion from the Deans Office before wearing it.

-The following articles of clothing are not permitted: sweatshirts and/or items made of sweatshirt material; flip-flops and sports sandals; exposed undergraments; cargo, athletic, military camouflage, drawstring, or carpenter-style pants or shorts; shirts with large or inappropriate print; T-shirts and tank tops; coats or jackets designed for outdoor use worn indoors to cover unacceptable dress; hats or head coverings, including headbands and bandannas in buildings other than dormitories or the Athletic Center; strapless dresses, spaghetti strap dresses or tops; tube tops and midriff-baring tops, scoop neck and V-neck tops that are revealing.
+The following articles of clothing are not permitted: sweatshirts and/or items made of sweatshirt material; flip-flops and sports sandals; exposed undergarments; cargo, athletic, military camouflage, drawstring, or carpenter-style pants or shorts; shirts with large or inappropriate print; T-shirts and tank tops; coats or jackets designed for outdoor use worn indoors to cover unacceptable dress; hats or head coverings (other than those worn for medical reasons or in accordance with sincerely held religious tenets) in buildings other than dormitories and the Athletic Center; strapless dresses, spaghetti strap dresses or tops; tube tops and midriff-baring tops, scoop neck and V-neck tops that are revealing.

-How do I get my Veracross email and password?
+How do I get my Veracross username and password?

 When do I get my schedule for trimester 1?

-Schedules will be sent to families in early July and can be found in Veracross.
+Schedules will be sent to families in late June, and can be found in Veracross.
 These are preliminary schedules and will continue to change over the summer.